mui/material-ui/docs/src/pages/guides/api/api-de.md

 ### Kontrollierte Komponenten

 Der überwiegende Teil der kontrollierten Komponente wird über die `value` und `onChange` Eigenschaften gesteuert, jedoch werden die `open` / `onClose` / `onOpen` Kombination wird für den Anzeigezustand verwendet.
+In the cases where there are more events, we put the noun first, and then the verb, for example: `onPageChange`, `onRowsChange`.

 ### boolean vs enum